symmetriccurve/GoogleGmailAPI/README.md

 Then I thought of, if we can get the password from an API reading through the user Inbox.
 TADA !
 New repo !!!

 ### Steps
-It tooks less than 30 mints to get into Gmail Inbox and through the Emails.
+It tooks less than 30 mints to get into Gmail Inbox and read through the Emails.
 All thanks to Awesome Team at Google writting docs:

 https://developers.google.com/gmail/api/quickstart/js